What Type Of Charter Boat Do I Need To Book?

 Most of these federally permitted offshore charter boats range from 30' up to 65' in length.
 Most of them can only carry 6 passengers or less (6 pack) but there are about 40 charter boats that are called multi-passenger boats and they can carry anywhere from 7 to 49 passengers.
 There are about 8 boats in our area that carry up to 65 passengers and they are called party boats.

 These federally permitted charter boats take you offshore far enough to reach most of the best and bigger fish species of grouper, amberjack, red snapper, triggerfish, vermilion snapper, lane snapper, mangrove snapper, king mackerel, spanish mackerel, wahoo, tuna, marlin, sail fish, sword fish live.

 Most of these boats are larger, safer than their inshore counter parts, have air conditioning and restrooms.
 These boats are designed to be more comfortable ride and can handle choppy or rough sea conditions better than center console boats.
 These boats are licensed, insured and are members of a random drug testing consortium.

 What is a State Licensed Guide Boat?

 State licensed guide boats are charter boats.
 They can only operate in state waters.
 In Alabama, they can run 9 miles offshore and only red snapper.
 They can't fish for any other fish species between 3 miles and 9 miles offshore.
-Other species are restricted to stay within 3 miles.
+Other species are restricted to stay within 9 miles when targeting federally managed reef fish and migratory species like mackerel.
 Most state licensed guide boats fish in and around the back bays or fish inshore.
-Guide boats are not federally permitted and can't go out in federal waters.
+Guide boats are not federally permitted and can't go out in federal waters to fish for red snapper, grouper, amberjack, triggerfish, mackerel.
 With guide boats, they have a big red sticker only on their vessels and that permit and that serves as your fishing license.
 Most guide boats are 18 to 24' in length.
 Most do not have restrooms, air conditioning or a lot of comfortable seating or the ability to get out of the sunlight or elements.

 What Do We Need To Know About Choosing Boats That Offer Low Prices, Best Prices and Cheap Rates